 Here are some dull vegetables that can sneak into your kitchen’s good books if you can keep an open mind, and maybe get a little creative.

 Spinach: Does spinach make you suffer?
 Stick it in a blender and mix it in with an omelette.
 Or chop it up and sneak it in with the salad.
 Really, spinach is fairly innocuous but it is also very, very good for you.
 Don’t deny it.
 Eat it.

 Mushrooms: Mushrooms are one of the few (possibly only) foods that have Vitamin D, and yet they’re not super appealing when you start to think about their fungal nature.
 I personally love them, except in Chinese soup where they start to become a slippery mess.

 Avocados: Avocados are an excellent source of healthy fat and fiber.
 Once you know they are ripe (they should feel firm, but not hard), slice them up and throw them in a salad.
 Or make guacamole, which already sounds like a bit of work.
 Personally, I slice them in half, grind some pepper and/or some paprika on the halves, and eat them like that.

 Broccoli: Broccoli.
 Few vegetables get as bad a rap as the amazingly powerful broccoli.
 Broccoli is so rich in calcium and fiber that you should always eat it at every opportunity.
 If that’s a problem for you, you can blend it up and mix it in with some ricotta cheese and stir it in with some fusilli pasta, or whatever your favorite is.
 Or, steam your broccoli for 10 minutes and grate some cheese over it and you’re done.

 Vegetables with every meal

 Do you have any tips for working more vegetables into more of your meals?
-Our rule of thumb for an overall healthy diet and even healthier constitution is to have vegetables (or at least 1) with every meal.
+The rule of thumb that we aim to stick to for an overall healthy diet and even healthier constitution is to have vegetables (or at least 1) with every meal.
 And that goes for breakfast as well.